shahidul034/Data-Structures-and-Algorithm-Tutorial/lecture/lab6.md

 }

 ```
-- Visited Map: Keeps track of the nodes that have been visited during the BFS.
+- `Visited Map`: Keeps track of the nodes that have been visited during the BFS.
 Label
-- Map: Stores the distance (number of edges) from the start node to each node.
+- `Map`: Stores the distance (number of edges) from the start node to each node.
-- Queue: Used to explore nodes level by level.
+- `Queue`: Used to explore nodes level by level.
 BFS explores all neighbors of a node before moving on to the next level of nodes.
 #### Main Function
 ```c
 int main()